Skip to main content

 Growth Hormone and Cellular Repair during Sleep

-The majority of your daily (GH) is released during the deep, slow-wave stages of sleep.
+The majority of your daily growth hormone (GH) is released during the deep, slow-wave stages of sleep.
 This is no coincidence.
 GH is the primary hormone responsible for cellular repair, tissue regeneration, and muscle growth.
 Quality sleep is essential for this process to occur.

-As we age, the natural production of GH declines, and the duration of often shortens.
+As we age, the natural production of GH declines, and the duration of deep sleep often shortens.
 This creates a cycle where less deep sleep leads to less GH release, and lower GH levels may further impair the body’s ability to achieve deep sleep.
 This decline is linked to longer recovery times from exercise, a loss of muscle mass, and a general feeling of not being fully rested, even after a full night in bed.

 Intermediate